DANSE: Data-driven Non-linear State Estimation of Model-free Process in Unsupervised Learning Setup: Proposed DANSE

 Here we introduced the notation $p(\mathbf{x}_{1:t} | \mathbf{y}_{1:t}; \pmb{\theta} )$ to show the dependency of $p(\mathbf{x}_{1:t} | \mathbf{y}_{1:t} )$ on $\pmb{\theta}$.

 We note two interesting issues - a similarity and a difference.
 Firstly, in \eqref{eq:posterior_update} we notice a similarity with the standard KF update equations for the posterior \cite[Chap.
 5]{simon2006optimal}.
 Secondly, we note a difference.
 While KF has a Gaussian progression of the posterior to the prior of the next time point, there is no such thing in DANSE.
-The parameters $\boldsymbol{\alpha}_{t \vert 1:t-1} \left(\pmb{\theta}\right)$ of the prior distribution are obtained from the RNN and the RNN does not use any process model that leads to a Gaussian progression.
+The parameters $\boldsymbol{\alpha}_{t \vert 1:t-1} \left(\pmb{\theta}\right)$ of the prior distribution are obtained from the RNN and the RNN does not use any process model that leads to a Gaussian progression. {A more detailed diagram of the DANSE system is shown in Fig. \ref{fig:danse}(b).}